 Furthermore the World Health Organization – or WHO – has stopped short of classifying it as a medication, but states there is no evidence of the potential for abuse or harm stemming from the use of legitimate, pure CBD oil.
 That’s right, there are very few negative effects of CBD oil!

 If your anxiety diagnosis is new, or, if you’re wondering if you might be suffering from a related disorder, you’re not alone.
 In fact, it’s so common that one of the top benefits people look for is CBD for anxiety and depression.
 Here, of course, we’re focusing on anxiety.
 Anxiety, a disorder that truly affects daily functioning and living, isn’t talked about as much as it probably should be.

 If you’re suffering, it’s important to understand that anxiety is more common than you might think.
-The National Institute of Mental Health claims that over 18% of American adults suffer from anxiety, while other sources estimate that number may be closer to 30%.
+It’s more than needing stress relief or a break.
+In fact, the National Institute of Mental Health claims that over 18% of American adults suffer from anxiety, while other sources estimate that number may be closer to 30%.
 (3)

 This means that somewhere between 1 in 5 and 1 in 3 adults must function through this disorder on a daily basis.

 In a recent study, 24 people with social anxiety disorder received 600 mg of CBD oil or a placebo before taking a public speaking test.